oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

 sidb-test1   Enterprise   Patching   21.3.0.0.0   132.145.249.43:1521/ORCL1   https://132.145.249.43:5500/em
 ```

+## Task 4: Connecting to the Database

 OK, it looks like our database is indeed up and running !
 Let's try to connect to the Enterprise Manager ...

--  Click on the link in the above output, in my case this is  https://132.145.249.43:5500/em, use your IP address !
+1. Click on the link in the above output, in my case this is  https://132.145.249.43:5500/em, use your IP address !

   ![not private message](images/not-private.png)

 You will now get a warning because we did not configure certificates.
-In Chrome you can get around this message by simply typing the following text in your browser when visualizing the above screen :
+In Chrome you can get around this message quite simply:

+2. Type the following text in your browser when visualizing the above screen :
 	**thisisunsafe**

 After entering this string of characters, the connection is accepted and you end up on the login screen :